 Take the next step – Make the connection.

-Every day, Veterans and their families and friends connect with resources, services, and support to address the issues impacting their lives.
+Every day Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard and their families and friends connect with resources, services, and support to address the issues impacting their lives.
 Homelessness interferes with health, relationships, and daily activities.
 There could also be underlying issues that are contributing to homelessness.
 Reach out for support and consider connecting with:

 The National Call Center for Homeless Veterans